Synchronoss Technologies (NASDAQ:SNCR) Updates FY 2021 Earnings Guidance

-Synchronoss Technologies (NASDAQ:SNCR) issued an update on its FY 2021 earnings guidance on Wednesday morning.
+Synchronoss Technologies (NASDAQ:SNCR) updated its FY 2021 earnings guidance on Wednesday.
 The company provided earnings per share guidance of $- for the period.
 The company issued revenue guidance of $275 million-285 million, compared to the consensus revenue estimate of $278.79 million.

+Several research analysts recently commented on the company.
+Canaccord Genuity dropped their price target on Synchronoss Technologies from $9.00 to $8.00 and set a buy rating for the company in a research report on Tuesday, May 11th.
+Northland Securities reiterated a buy rating and issued a $6.50 price target on shares of Synchronoss Technologies in a research report on Monday, April 19th.
+Finally, Zacks Investment Research lowered Synchronoss Technologies from a buy rating to a hold rating in a research report on Wednesday, May 12th.

 Synchronoss Technologies, Inc provides cloud, digital, messaging, and network management platforms, products, and solutions in the Americas, Europe, the Middle East, Africa, and the Asia Pacific.
 Its platforms, products, and solutions include cloud sync, backup, storage, device set up, content transfer, and content engagement for user generated content; multi-channel messaging peer-to-peer communications and application-to-person commerce solutions; customer journey and workflow design, development, orchestration, and experience management solutions; and telecom network infrastructure designing, procuring, managing, and optimizing solutions.